Back to Blog

 Based onYour finances onlyYour finances + property valuation

-Can be withdrawn?Yes — if your circumstances changeVery rarely — only in exceptional cases
+Can be withdrawn?Yes, if your circumstances changeRarely, only in exceptional cases

-Pre-approval can be withdrawn if you change jobs, take on new debt, miss a payment, or if the property does not value correctly at the final approval stage.
-This is why it is important to keep your finances stable between pre-approval and settlement — do not change jobs, do not take on new debt, and do not make large unexplained deposits or withdrawals.
+Pre-approval can be withdrawn if you change jobs, take on new debt, miss a payment, or if the property does not value up at the final stage.
+That is why it pays to keep your finances steady between pre-approval and settlement: don't change jobs, don't take on new debt, and don't make large unexplained deposits or withdrawals.

-This is a question every first home buyer wrestles with.
-Here is an honest comparison:
+Every first home buyer wrestles with this one.
+Here is an honest comparison.

 FactorMortgage BrokerDirect with Bank